hvppycoding/FLUX-Fill-LoRA-Trainer/README.md

 # FLUX.1-Fill-dev LoRA Training

+⚠️ **This script requires a GPU with a lot of VRAM, ideally 80GB or more.
+Please ensure you have the necessary hardware before running the script.**

 This repository provides code for training LoRAs (Low-Rank Adaptations) for the [black-forest-labs/FLUX.1-Fill-dev](https://huggingface.co/black-forest-labs/FLUX.1-Fill-dev) model.
 It is based on the repository [Sebastian-Zok/FLUX-Fill-LoRa-Training](https://github.com/Sebastian-Zok/FLUX-Fill-LoRa-Training) but has been modified to fit my use case.

 ## Key Features